Top travel writers weigh in on the best budget friendly properties in Athens.

 Now to the room where all the beds are equipped with thick and fluffy mattresses, which is rare in my experience.
 Each client has a locker large enough for a backpack where belongings can be safely stored.
 A small balcony overlooking the main street offers street art views and great fresh air, although the room has air conditioning (very useful in the Greek heat).
 Access to the room is possible only with a magnetic card, which prevents people entering your room if they aren’t staying in it, and most important: Wi-Fi works great.
 Too bad there were no electrical outlets for each bed…

-The bathrooms are modern and covered in ceramic from floor to ceiling.
+At City Circus, the bathrooms are modern and covered in ceramic from floor to ceiling.
 They are well kept and cleaned frequently; several showers with hooks to hang clothes and toiletry kits are available on each floor.

 On the top floor, a lovely terrace with views of the Acropolis is rather nice when the sun sets.
 While the shared lounge is not huge, it’s cozy with a large square table and dozens of books and games to help socialize.
 Every evening, employees organize thematic activities for those who wish to participate and they are sometimes even free, such as wine and cheese tastings!